wagskydive/LED_Mesh_Controller_Planning/README.md

 DMX frames temporarily suspend the local FX engine, allowing external control sources to override animations.

+Scenes can be saved and recalled from the web console.

 See `docs/design.md` for the high-level design and `docs/planning.md` for the project milestones.